raphaellevisse/SimCLR-FT/README.md

 It only achieves detection of one symbol out of 4 on the image.
 Lowering confidence threshold brings background images to be detected.
 Increasing performance is possible but requires more thorough thinking of the detector and finetuning.

+Further refining idea:
+- better detector
+- better data augmentation for simCLR
--> Better detector, better data augmentation, better preprocessing and post-processing are my ideas for further refining.
+- better preprocessing and post-processing